 Top Things To Do In Galicia Spain | A 2 Day Guide To Galicia

 I am standing in Praza do Obradoiro (square of the workshop) in Santiago de Compostela, Galicia, Spain and the atmosphere around me in magical.
-These pilgrims have walked (or cycled) for hundreds of kilometres to be here and now that they have finally accomplished their goal their vibe and smiles wash over the city like the heavy rain falling down on us.
+These pilgrims have walked (or cycled) for hundreds of kilometres along the Camino de Santiago to be here and now that they have finally accomplished their goal their vibe and smiles wash over the city like the heavy rain falling down on us.
 I am in Galicia for the weekend and my itinerary is a mixture of culture and cuisine which is the perfect weekend away in my view.

 I will be honest, Galicia was never really on my radar but after chatting to a local who lives in London it soon became apparent that I had to visit Galicia ASAP.
 It is so easy to visit too with direct flights from the UK that take just over two hours.